domuspopus/overwatch-4v4-all-heroes/README.md

 #### 1.5 (in-development)

 - Improve character tips and make all of them show on death and between rounds.
-- Character ballance changes:
-    - Soldier: bump starting ult charge %, decrease ult duration.
-    - ...
 - Allow for ultimate generation during start of the round (via custom workaround).
     - This is due to a limitation of Elimination mode, first ~3 seconds of a round disallow ultimate generation.
+    - Currently only important for McCree and Soldier.
+- Character ballance changes:
+    - Soldier: increase starting ult charge %, decrease ult duration.
+    - Zarya: slightly increase HP.
+    - Lifeweaver: decrease petal plate HP, decrease Tree of Life HP and halve its duration.
+    - Winston: increase shield cooldown, decrease shiled HP.
+    - McCree: require he lands at least 2 shots to build 100% ult charge.
+    - Rein: increase passive ult generation rate.
+    - Hammons: slightly increase piledriver damage.
+- Include daytime version of the map.
 - Various fixes.

 #### 1.4